 BOARD OF DIRECTORS.
-Oversight of the Fund is vested in a Board of Directors (the "Board") comprised of a minimum of three to a maximum of fifteen directors.
+Oversight of the Fund is vested in the Board, which is comprised of a minimum of three to a maximum of fifteen directors.
 The Fund itself has no members.
 A majority of the Board must be appointed by RSF, and the majority so elected may elect additional directors.
 Currently, the Board consists of five directors, all of whom were appointed by RSF for a one-year term.
-Each director's term will end at the Board's 2024 annual meeting, but each may be re-elected for successive one-year terms.
+Each director's term will end at the Board's 2025 annual meeting, but each may be re-elected for successive one-year terms.
 They include the following:

 JASPER VAN BRAKEL (DIRECTOR & CEO).
-Jasper van Brakel joined RSF Social Finance as its President and CEO in March 2018 and serves as Board Chair and CEO of the Fund.
-Prior to joining RSF, he was a partner at Newpark Capital, a private equity firm for impact-driven companies.
+Jasper van Brakel joined RSF Social Finance as its President and Chief Executive Officer ("CEO") in March 2018 and serves as CEO of the Fund.
+Prior to joining RSF, he was an operating partner at Armonia, an impact focused family office, and a partner at Newpark Capital, a private equity firm for impact-driven companies.
 Before that, he was the President and CEO of the North American division of Weleda, a leading multinational natural products company.
 Jasper attended Harvard Business School and received his master's degree in economics from Erasmus University Rotterdam.
-He invested in Notes that had a balance of \$2,798 as of March 31, 2024.
+He invested in Notes that had a balance of \$3,941.07 as of March 31, 2025.

 AMIR KIRKWOOD (BOARD CHAIRPERSON & DIRECTOR).
 Amir Kirkwood is a member of the RSF Board of Trustees and has been a director of the Fund since 2021.
-He currently serves as President and Chief Executive Officer of Virginia Community Capital.
+He currently serves as President and Chief Executive Officer of Justice Climate Fund.
+Previously, he was President & CEO of Locus (Virginia Community Capital).
 Prior to this position, Kirkwood was Chief Lending and Investment Officer of Opportunity Finance Network, and he previously worked at Amalgamated Bank, Next Street and Citigroup's Municipal Securities Division.
 He holds a B.A. in Political Science from Aurora University.
 Currently, he serves on the boards of Upper Manhattan Empowerment Zone, Hot Bread Kitchen, ROC USA, Pacific Community Ventures, the Habitat for Humanity New York Community Fund, and Aurora University.